-We topped our Chocolate Rum Creme Brulee with Toblerone bits to help break through the richness of the dessert and add a little more crunch to every bite.
+We topped our Chocolate Rum Creme Brulee with Toblerone bits adding a little extra crunch and chocolate to this luscious, delicious dessert!

-Our luscious, rich, chocolately creme brulee is enhanced with a wee bit of instant espresso and spiced rum, yet still remains creamy with its caramelized sugar topping.
-Full of flavour we’ve found a little goes a long way.
+Chocolately creme brulee is enhanced with a wee bit of instant espresso and spiced rum, yet still remains creamy with its caramelized sugar topping.
+Full of flavour we’ve found a little goes a long way with this dessert.

-Breaking through the brulee and eating it with the chocolate is a crunchy affair but one we adore.
+Cracking the bruleed topping and eating it with the chocolate is a crunchy affair but one we adore.
 So much so in fact we crushed up some leftover Christmas Toblerone for the top adding even more crunchy goodness to every bite.
 It was clearly the right thing to do and we are certain any kind of chopped chocolate bar would be equally delicious.

 What is Creme Brulee?

 If creme brulee is a dessert you only hear about when you go out for dinner, here’s a simple explanation.